apache/hudi/rfc/rfc-51/rfc-51.md

 ## Architecture
 The main structure of secondary index contains 4 layers
-1. SQL Parser layer: SQL command for user to create/drop/alter/show/..., for managing Record Level Index
+1. SQL Parser layer: SQL command for user to create/drop/alter/show/..., for managing secondary index
 2. Optimizer layer: Pick up the best physical/logical plan for a query using RBO/CBO/HBO etc
 3. Standard API interface layer: provides standard interfaces for upper-layer to invoke, such as createIndex, getRowIdSet and so on
-4. IndexManager Factory layer: many kinds of Record Level Index implementations for users to choice, such as HBase based, Lucene based, B+ tree based, etc
+4. IndexManager Factory layer: many kinds of secondary Index implementations for users to choice, such as HBase based, Lucene based, B+ tree based, etc
 5. Index Implementation layer:  provides the ability to read, write and manage the underlying index